Safe Harbor Resource Center

 The court further determined that this application of the Safe Harbor is consistent with Merit Management.
 It reasoned that under Merit Management it is irrelevant, for Qualifying Entity requirement purposes, that Computerserve, as a Financial Institution, served as a conduit for the flow of funds from Tribune to shareholders.
 Merit Management requires that the Qualifying Entity be the payor or the payee.
 Computerserve was not only a conduit but also an agent of Tribune.
 Thus, the payor, Tribune, was determined to be a Qualifying Entity itself.
 And the Merit Management decision expressly disclaimed any ruling on the “customer as Financial Institution” portion of the Financial Institution definition that was critical in Tribune.

-Tribune II has been appealed to the Second Circuit.
+Tribune II was appealed to the Second Circuit.
 While that appeal was pending a separate panel (Tribune III), acting in the Creditor Actions, ruled for the defendants.
 While the appellate panel did not cite to or discuss the Tribune II decision it reached the same conclusion – that Tribune itself fit within the definition of a Financial Institution, due to the way in which the term is statutorily defined, and that as a result the Safe Harbor is applicable to protect the Tribune defendants.

 A Selection of Our Thought Leadership on Safe Harbor